Acylindrical hyperbolicity and the centers of Artin groups that are not free of infinity: Proof of Theorem

-\section{Proof of Theorem \ref{main}}
+\section{Proof of Theorem~\ref{main}}

-Let $A_\Gamma$ be an Artin group associated with a defining graph $\Gamma$ with the vertex set $V(\Gamma)=V$ and the edge set $E(\Gamma)=E$, as in Section \ref{defining_graph}.
-In this section, we suppose that $\Gamma$ is not a clique.
-We show our main theorem (Theorem~\ref{main}), that is, the following are equivalent:

-\begin{enumerate} \item $A_\Gamma$ is irreducible, that is, $\Gamma$ cannot be decomposed as a join of two subgraphs such that all edges between them are labeled by $2$; \item $A_\Gamma$ has a WPD contracting element with respect to the isometric action on the reduced clique-cube complex; \item $A_\Gamma$ is acylindrically hyperbolic; \item $A_\Gamma$ is virtually directly indecomposable, that is, it cannot be decomposed as a direct product of two infinite subgroups. \end{enumerate}
+We show our main theorem (Theorem~\ref{main}).
+In fact, we prove the following: \begin{theorem} Let $A_\Gamma$ be an Artin group associated with $\Gamma$.
+Suppose that $\Gamma$ is not a clique.
+Then, the following are equivalent: \begin{enumerate} \item $A_\Gamma$ is irreducible; \item $A_\Gamma$ has a WPD contracting element with respect to the isometric action on the reduced clique-cube complex; \item $A_\Gamma$ is acylindrically hyperbolic; \item $A_\Gamma$ is virtually directly indecomposable; that is, it cannot be decomposed as a direct product of two infinite subgroups. \end{enumerate} \end{theorem} In this section, let $A_\Gamma$ be an Artin group associated with a defining graph $\Gamma$ with the vertex set $V(\Gamma)=V$ and the edge set $E(\Gamma)=E$, as in Section~\ref{defining_graph}.
+We suppose that $\Gamma$ is not a clique.

-\subsection{Proof of $(2)\Rightarrow(3),(3)\Rightarrow(4),(4)\Rightarrow(1)$ in Theorem \ref{main}}
+\subsection{Proof of $(2)\Rightarrow(3),(3)\Rightarrow(4),(4)\Rightarrow(1)$ in Theorem~\ref{main-4}}

-We show that $(2)\Rightarrow(3),(3)\Rightarrow(4),(4)\Rightarrow(1)$ in Theorem \ref{main}.
+We show that $(2)\Rightarrow(3),(3)\Rightarrow(4),(4)\Rightarrow(1)$ in Theorem~\ref{main-4}.

-First, $(2)\Rightarrow(3)$ follows from Theorem \ref{BBF}.
+First, $(2)\Rightarrow(3)$ follows from Theorem~\ref{BBF}.

 Next, we show $(3)\Rightarrow(4)$.
 Let $A_\Gamma$ be acylindrically hyperbolic.
 If $A_\Gamma$ is isomorphic to a direct product $A_1\times A_2$, then either $A_1$ or $A_2$ is finite by acylindrical hyperbolicity \cite[Corollary 7.3]{Osin}.